-LCMC holds a 16.47% equity interest in the Group.
+LCMC holds a 16.4% direct and indirect equity interest in the Group.
 It provides cash advances and pays expenses on behalf of the Group.

 DDCP, a wholly owned subsidiary of LCMC, provides various drilling services to the Group.

 Shipside, Inc., a wholly owned subsidiary of LCMC, provides hauling services to the Group.